How To Start a Successful Blog and Make Money In 2024

 - Make it catchy and memorable

 - Choose something timeless.
-Will I like this name in 5 years from now?
+Will I like this name 5 years from now?

-- If possible, use a word related to your niche (power move for SEO!)
+- Use a word related to your niche (power move for SEO!)

-In the year 2021, many catchy domain names are already taken.
+In 2023, many catchy domain names are already taken.
 To see if your pick is still available, check it below.

 If you’re having a hard time choosing a name, write down words that you think of when it comes to your blog.

-Words like power, inspiration, live your best life, healthy habits, best self might seem cheesy, but as you’ll write them down, you might find a holy grail combination of words or an invention you love.
+Words like power, inspiration, live your best life, healthy habits, the best self might seem cheesy, but as you write them down, you might find a holy grail combination of words or an invention you love.

-For many people, starting a blog under their own name feels a bit too exposed.
-And I totally understand.
+For many people, starting a blog under their name feels too exposed.
+And I understand.
 But there’s only one of you, and what you have to say is important, so why not use it?